Cameron Zubko

-Cameron Zubko (born 1975) is a Canadian businessman and Chief Operating Officer of Ice Wireless, a Canadian 4G/LTE telecommunications company.
+Cameron Zubko (born 1975) is a Canadian businessman and investor.
+Zubko is co-founder of Ice Wireless, a Canadian 4G/LTE telecommunications company.

 In 2012, Zubko initiated a partnership between Ice Wireless and nationwide VoIP provider Iristel and led the rollout of the Ice Wireless mobile network across the Yukon, Northwest Territories and Nunavut.

 Zubko is a strong advocate for improving telecommunications in Canada and Canada's northern regions.